alicevert/effective-refractive-index/README.md

 All the units are SI and the angles are in radians.

 ## Running the simulation
-Run the function in the Get Refractive Index file.
-This script runs the function and formats the outputs in an excel table and plot.
+Run the function in the Get Refractive Index file, a script that formats the outputs in an excel table and MATLAB plots.
+Two separate plots are returned for the effective refractive index (n_eff) and extinction coefficient (k).
 ![Figure Description](n_eff_plot.png)

 # References